 Study of representative articles and programs from the media of the French-speaking world to develop a contemporary vocabulary and improve comprehension.
 Emphasis is on current events including politics, economics, and social trends.
 Alternate year course.

 FREN 441 - French Civilization I (3)

-Study of events, ideas, institutions and major figures from the Middle Ages through the eighteenth century.
+Study of French institutions, social structures, major figures, and events from prehistoric times to the present.
 Alternate year course.

 FREN 442 - French Civilization II (3)